 Some packaged foods have a long list of ingredients.
 The farther an ingredient is down the list, the less of that ingredient is in the food.
 People who have made the compassionate decision to stop eating animal flesh, eggs, and dairy products may wonder if they need to read every ingredient to check for tiny amounts of obscure animal products.
 Our general advice is not to worry too much about doing this.
 The goal of sticking to a vegetarian or vegan diet is to help animals and reduce suffering; this is done by choosing a bean burrito or a veggie burger over chicken flesh, or choosing tofu scramble over eggs, not by refusing to eat an otherwise vegan food because it has 0.001 grams of monoglycerides that may possibly be animal-derived.

 I agree with PETA on this.
 These labels are a way for the company to protect themselves if someone with a milk allergy decides to eat their product.
-I do not avoid these products, so that is not why I won’t eat an Oreo cookie.
+As a vegan, I do not avoid these products.

 There are three primary reasons why a person becomes a vegan: for their health, for the environment, and for the animals.
 I know someone out there probably has a different reason than the ones previously mentioned, but these are the most common reasons that I hear.
 Personally, I resonate with all three of these reasons.
 Each of these reasons has helped me on my path towards veganism in a different way.